-Yeah.
-That is tricky and, you know, something I had to think a lot about even while writing this book Rise, because I am writing to a generation that is growing up with that really decreasing appreciation for serious Christians.
-And I think Scripture really gives us lots of ways to kind of think about this and navigate this, because it is not like after Jesus and the apostles and the early Church everybody always loved Christians and was excited for them to be around and then just recently people have started not to like them.
+That is tricky, and something I had to think a lot about even while writing this book Rise, because I am writing to a generation that is growing up with that really decreasing appreciation for serious Christians.
+And I think Scripture really gives us lots of ways to kind of think about this and navigate this, because it is not like after Jesus and the apostles and the early church everybody always loved Christians and was excited for them to be around and then just recently people have started not to like them.

-Peter writes to young Christians in 1 Peter saying, “Keep your conduct among the Gentiles honorable so that when they speak against you as evil doers, they may see your good deeds and glorify God on the day of visitation.”
+Peter writes to young Christians in 1 Peter, saying, “Keep your conduct among the Gentiles honorable, so that when they speak against you as evildoers, they may see your good deeds and glorify God on the day of visitation” (1 Peter 2:12).
 Peter is really clear: Hey, live such good lives among them that they will see your good deeds and glorify God.
 He is saying: They are going to speak against you as evil doers.
 That will happen.
-But you should live such a good life that even when they try to do that, they will look into your life and they will see so many good deeds that it is going to lead to glory for God himself.
+But you should live such a good life that, even when they try to do that, they will look into your life, and they will see so many good deeds that it is going to lead to glory for God himself.

 But when people still don't even like us, even though we are trying to do what Peter is calling to here, there are a few things I talk about in the book that I think we should do.
 One of them is we should stop being so surprised.
 We should stop getting shocked when people are annoyed that we are serious about Jesus.
 Jesus never said, “Follow me and people will love you for it.”
-Jesus says, “Others will hate you for my name’s sake.”
-So we should stop being so surprised and we have to fall out of love with being cool and being liked by everybody, because at the end of the day, it is not going to be cool to really pursue Jesus with everything you have.
-And so we have to be okay with the fact that we won’t be the ones that the culture looks to as the coolest or even in our day and age the nicest.
-They are going to really speak against a lot of the things that we do.
-But we also have to be compassionate and not combative because the temptation is going to be they are fighting me.
-Let me fight back.
+Jesus says, “Others will hate you for my name’s sake” (Matthew 24:9; Mark 13:13; Luke 21:17).
+So we should stop being so surprised.